The Pembroke

 Some renters confuse reletting fees with penalties charged to break a lease, but they’re not the same thing.

 Some landlords will charge both a reletting fee and a lease-break fee.
 Other landlords may use the terms “reletting fee” and “lease-break fee” interchangeably, so it’s important to read your lease carefully and confirm your landlord’s intent.
-In some cases, both fees may be combined, or you may be given a choice between paying rent until a new tenant is found and paying a flat termination fee.
+In some cases, both fees may be combined, or you may be given the option to choose between paying rent until a new tenant is found or a flat termination fee.

 You’ll usually pay a reletting fee when: